Golite Breeze backpack Sierra Nevada Scene of hiking related eventsWe're in the Mountains - Not over the Hill by Susan Alcorn cover

 Additional:

-Visit Susan's blog at www.backpack45.blogspot.com where she discusses hiking, backpacking, the writing life, and what makes life so interesting and sweet.
+Visit Susan's website at susandalcorn.com or her blog at backpack45.blogspot.com where she discusses hiking, backpacking, the writing life, and what makes life so interesting and sweet.

-For bookstore readings, backpacking clinics, John Muir Trail, Patagonia and Camino de Santiago slide presentations contact Shepherd Canyon Books at 866-219-8260.
+For bookstore readings, backpacking clinics, Pacific Crest Trail, John Muir Trail, Patagonia and Camino de Santiago slide presentations contact Susan at 510-339-3441.
 Out of the San Francisco Bay Area presentations will be considered.

 Feedback from Event Planners